nicholas-johnson/nicholasjohnson.com/src/pages/javascript-for-programmers/intro.md

 ## Issues with JavaScript

 - A slightly confusing type cooercion system creates a LOT of edge cases.
-Typically not a problem.
+Typically not a problem provided you follow a couple of simple rules.
 - Weak typing, fixed with TypeScript if necessary.
-- Incredible amount of freedom - it's easy to make a mess.
-FIxed with ESLint if necessary.
+- Incredible amount of freedom - it's easy to make a mess if you didn't read the manual.

 Now let's start the course.